 vi.
 Set up your air mattress or sleeping pad

 vii.
-Have all wet gear outside the tent
+Have all wet gear outside

 Wet clothing and other dump gear are likely to compromise the warmth of your tent.
 With that in mind, keep all wet stuff on the outside.
 Everything has to be perfect for exceptional insulation.

 viii.
 Prepare a tent heater

 There are several safe ways to heat up your camping tent.
 Most people prefer battery-powered heaters owing to convenience.
 Nonetheless, making use of other ingenious ways like heating stones or water bottles.

 ix.
 Build a campfire

 It is unwise to get into your tent when your body is cold.
 That is why you need fire to warm up.
 Therefore, set up a campfire in a spot that will leave your tent out of harm’s way.
 Remember to keep it small so that it can burn for long.

 What is the best way to warm up camping tents?

 It gets extremely cold at night when camping in the jungle.
 This even gets worse during winter.
 Fortunately, there are several ways to keep your tent warm even in freezing conditions: